testfairy/docs/docs/051_Platforms/41_Xamarin.md

 ## Telling TestFairy what to record

-TestFairy can record screen cast directly from the device, it can monitor CPU consumption and memory allocations.
-It grabs logs and even lets your users provide feedback upon device shake.
+TestFairy can record screens cast directly from the device, as well as monitor CPU consumption and memory allocations.
+It grabs logs and even enables your users to provide feedback upon shaking their device.

-To configure how and what TestFairy records, visit your build settings.
+To configure how and what TestFairy records, visit your **Build Settings**.
 You will see the build after calling Begin () at least once.

 ## Mixing with other crash handlers